Guidance & Counseling » Social Emotional Learning & Support

 Need Help Images, Stock Photos & Vectors | Shutterstock

-We know that 2020 has been very different.
-This pandemic has been and continues to be very stressful.
-Please reach out to us if you are struggling with what is going on.
+We know that life is stressful.
+Please reach out to us if you are struggling.
 You can call the school or send us an email.
 We are here to help.
 Don't struggle alone, let someone know!
 You are not alone.

 Feeling stressed

-Are you feeling stressed out about what is going on this year, remember to breathe and say a prayer.
-Take a break, listen to music, talk to someone, exercise, eat healthy food, etc. The best advice we can give you is to get help if you need it, we are here for you.
+Are you feeling stressed out?
+You can take deep breathes, say a prayer, take a break, listen to music, talk to someone, exercise, eat healthy food, etc. The best advice we can give you is to get help if you need it, we are here for you.

 Remember your purpose